 I finally decided to write the following post as every time I have an acute episode of my chronic vertigo and mention it to people, I have to explain my situation and symptoms again.
 So I decided to write it down here to just be able to link people to it instead 😉.
 This is not an attempt to get attention or pity, so please spare me that! 😅

 I have had a chronic vertigo since fall of 2000 now.
 It’s not a case of issues with low blood pressure (“blackness in front of the eyes”) or some light-headedness or something like that, but rather a case of the same sensoric input being generated somewhere between my vestibular system and my brain as if I was on a roller coaster or sitting on a merry-go-around.
-During acute episodes this leads to problems walking, a very insecure feeling when standing and sometimes also nausea and nystagmus, not to mention exhaustion while trying to compensate for all of that.
+During acute episodes which last hours to days (and sometimes even weeks) this leads to unstable walking, a very insecure feeling when standing and sometimes also nausea and nystagmus, not to mention exhaustion while trying to compensate for all of that.
+Thankfully, it’s “just” vertigo, my hearing is perfectly fine.

 This crap started with a really bad respiratory infection that gave me a high fever and put me into bed for almost two weeks.
 After the fever went down I had a constant vertigo.
 This was right during my last two years at school and meant that I missed almost two months of classes and then had to get brought to and fetched from school by my dad for a month while I was learning to cope with this during my day-to-day and it turning less constant1.